PCC Creation Justice Team

 Plant a community garden at your church and donate the fruits of your labor to area food banks.
 Herb Bomberger, a Penn State Master Gardener from St. Paul’s, Mechanicsburg, is willing to mentor churches as they plan a church / community garden.
 His e-mail is firstname.lastname@example.org.

 Create a “Go Green Sunday” for your Association.
-York Association hosted a “Go Green Sundays”s in August 2015 and 2016 at York Association churches.
-Included were recycled art contest, secure, bonded paper shredder truck, pollinator display, native plant display, bee keeper display, staffed computers for completing carbon footprint calculations, solar cookers for making solar s’mores and crafts for all ages using recycled materials.
+York Association hosted a “Go Green Sundays”s in August 2015, 2016 and 2017 at York Association churches.
+Included were recycled art contest, secure, bonded paper shredder truck, pollinator talk/display, native plant talk/display, bee keeper talk/display, staffed computers for completing carbon and water footprint calculations, solar cookers for making solar s’mores, crafts for all ages using recycled materials, info on PA Power Switch and free food.
 For more information, contact Libby Loser at email@example.com.

 The UCC Cornerstone Fund stands ready to help your congregation finance energy-efficient renovations or construction projects for your church through the EcoLoan Program.
 Download the Going Green Workshop Book.